Blake447/4D-Chess-VRC/README.md

 1. Unity 2018.4.20f1 or greater
 2. VRCSDK3 with Udon: https://vrchat.com/home/download
 3. Merlin's Udon Sharp compiler: https://github.com/MerlinVR/UdonSharp/releases
-	- Note: Udon Sharp v0.18.0 causes some compiler errors, v0.15.1 is tested and works.
-The latest release is expected to work fine, however it is currently untested.
+	- Note: Udon Sharp v0.19.0 is tested an works correctly.
+Older versions may handle int casts differently.
+In older versions, explicit integer casts may be treated as rounding operations instead of truncation, leading to the snap function breaking, upon which the visualizer depends.

 ## Installation: